-37 5902 Three Shops 16 Park Street SignificanceThe three adjoining shops were an integral part of the Park Street commercial centre, The burnt out shells remain as a nostalgic reminder of that history, making a strong statement in the streetscape and historic townscape of Pingelly.HistoryIt is noted that in 1905, HE Hardman had the Commercial Bank building and 3 shops designed by Architect J Ochiltree, constructed for him, as well as another 5 shops.The east shop was a former butcher shop that was destroyed by fire as well as the two adjoining shops in c 2010.
-2 38 2256 Commercial Bank of Australia (former) 18 Park Street SignificanceThe building that comprised the Commercial Bank of Australia prior to 1910, is historically, socially and aesthetically significant.
-Its associations with the bank and the prestige of 2
+37 5902 Three Shops 16 Park Street Significance The three adjoining shops were an integral part of the Park Street commercial centre, The burnt out shells remain as a nostalgic reminder of that history, making a strong statement in the streetscape and historic townscape of Pingelly.
+History It is noted that in 1905, HE Hardman had the Commercial Bank building and 3 shops designed by Architect J Ochiltree, constructed for him, as well as another 5 shops.
+The east shop was a former butcher shop that was destroyed by fire as well as the two adjoining shops in c 2010.
+2 38 2256 Commercial Bank of Australia (former) 18 Park Street The building that comprised the Commercial Bank of Australia prior to 1910, is historically, socially and aesthetically significant.
+Its associations with the bank and the prestige of the institution and its Manager is of social significance as well as various other uses and associations over time.
+The building is a fine example of Federation Academic architectural style evidencing the significance of the Park Street commercial strip and making a considerable contribution to the streetscape and the historic Pingelly townsite.
+History It is noted that in 1905, Hedley Earnest Hardman had the Commercial Bank building and 3 shops designed by Architect J Ochiltree, and constructed to be leased out.
+Earliest records indicate the Commercial Bank of Australia leased premises in Park 2

 Street from HE Hardman before seeking other sites to build their bank, in 1910.
-39 5903 Perry's Coffee Palace (former) 19 Park Street SignificanceThe former Perry's Coffee Palace, two storey unadorned building, makes an aesthetic statement of respectability with simple form, verandas across the frontage and a parapet 2
+39 5903 Perry's Coffee Palace (former) 19 Park Street Significance The former Perry's Coffee Palace, two storey unadorned building, makes an aesthetic statement of respectability with simple form, verandas across the frontage and a parapet with pilasters forming four bays with moulded edges.
+The historical and social significance of a boarding house is considerable for associations with the boarders, owners and managers.
+Strategically placed, in the proximity of the Railway Station, hotel and commercial premises in Park Street, it makes a significant contribution to the streetscape and historic townscape of Pingelly.
+History The premises was constructed for GM Sewell in 1906.
+2

-ROADS BOARD OFFICE 40 224 Roads Board Office (former) 21 Park Street SignificanceThe former Roads Board office is of historical and aesthetic significance.
-It served as the centre of the administration of the roads board between 1909 and 1971 with a range 2 History When first installed, the Board met at the residence of Mr C. Smith and other places, including the hotel, the ante-room of the Agricultural Hall, and a room adjoining the 'Road Board' became known as Pingelly Shire Council, and the new Council offices officially opened on 6 July, 1961.
+ROADS BOARD OFFICE 40 2243 Roads Board Office (former) 21 Park Street Significance The former Roads Board office is of historical and aesthetic significance.
+It served as the centre of the administration of the roads board between 1909 and 1971 with a range of administration and civic associations and events.
+It is fine modest example of Federation Free Classical architecture, located central in the former Park Street commercial strip, making a considerable contribution to the streetscape and historic Pingelly town.
+History When first installed, the Board met at the residence of Mr C. Smith and other places, including the hotel, the ante-room of the Agricultural Hall, and a room adjoining Nicholson's store.
+By 1902, there were to seven members and the various location became inconvenient.
+The members agitated for Road Board Offices.
+The architect George Lavater designed the building that was officially opened on 2 October 1909, before the business of a meeting.
+2 officially opened on 6 July, 1961.